opensim-org/opensim-core/DevelopmentProposals/reporterColumnLabels/reporterColumnLabels.md

 otherwise, a default annotation is stored.
 The default annotation is currently the name of the Output (e.g., "value", in the case of a Coordinate).
 With the current design, it is impossible to determine whether the stored annotation was specified by the user or set by default.
-The user could even have specified a string that is identical to the default.
+The user could even have specified a string that happens to be identical to the default.

 Currently, the ConsoleReporter always uses the annotation as the column label.
 This behavior appears to be appropriate for the ConsoleReporter because Output names tend to be short.